 Read the Victoria Forecast and Okanagan Forecast.

-At Mortgage Sandbox, we provide a price range rather than attempting a single prediction because many real estate risks can impact prices.
-Risks are events that may or may not happen.
-As a result, we review various forecasts from leading lenders and real estate firms.
-We then present the most optimistic estimates, the most pessimistic prediction, and the average forecast.
+At Mortgage Sandbox, we provide a price range rather than a single prediction because real estate risks are inherently unpredictable.
+We review forecasts from leading lenders and real estate firms, then present:

 Our forecast inputs: